Mashey/gitlab-meltano/README.md

 Documentation for building containers with Docker can be found [here](https://docs.docker.com/engine/reference/commandline/build/).

-## Google Cloud Platform
+## Google Cloud Platform Setup

 This section covers the necessary steps to create a GCP Production environment for the Meltano application.
-A GCP Project is a required, and it is reccomended that the [Google Cloud SDK](https://cloud.google.com/sdk/docs/quickstart) is installed.
+A GCP Project is a required, and it is reccomended that the [Google Cloud SDK](https://cloud.google.com/sdk/docs/quickstart) is installed in order to follow commands used in this guide.
 The following GCP APIs must be enabled:

 * Admin SDK
 * Kubernetes Engine